kamilaut/meet/README.md

 **When** the user selects the option to view a chart of upcoming events by city

-**Then** the page should display a chart with the number of upcoming events in each city and the chart should be organized by the city with the highest number of upcoming events displayed first.
+**Then** the page should display a chart with the number of upcoming events in each city

+**And** the chart should be organized by the city with the highest number of upcoming events displayed first.